 - Brush the fur to help remove scaly skin and scabs (check out these brushes)

-- Add 1 tablespoon of apple cider vinegar to your dog’s food
+- Add one tablespoon of apple cider vinegar to your dog’s food

-- Put 2 drops of cooking oil on your dog’s infected skin
+- Put two drops of cooking oil on your dog’s infected skin

-- Slice 1 lemon (keep the peel on) and add it to boiling water.
+- Slice one lemon (keep the peel on) and add it to boiling water.
 Let it sit overnight and apply the mixture to your dog’s coat using a sponge.

 - Wash your dog with warm soapy water

-- Clean their bedding and other places they sleep to prevent the spread of mange
+- Clean your dog’s bedding and other places where he sleeps to prevent the spread of mange

-Depending on the severity of mange, your vet may advise you to skip a home remedy and instead recommend a prescription or other course of treatment.
+Mild cases of mange could be effectively managed with home remedies.
+However, if the mange is severe, your vet will advise you to skip a home remedy and instead recommend a prescription or other course of treatment.

 In this two-minute video from Rated Red, Dr. Matt from Vet Ranch talks about mange and how to treat it.